codio-c5/c5-unit4-digital-signature/.guides/content/Hands-on--Examine-Digital-Certificates-bbb0.md

 - Note that the url starts with **https**.
 This means that this is a secure communication.
 - Notice also the **lock** by the url.
 (Visit [https://support.google.com/chrome/answer/95617?hl=en](https://support.google.com/chrome/answer/95617?hl=en))

-### REVIEW below and following page- BEth is aware this is no longer correct for Chrome
+### REVIEW below and following page - this is no longer correct for Chrome

 - Click on the lock and the details.
 - View the certificate for the site and answer these questions: